 A large crowd of ISU students and community members joined MSNBC's Chris Matthews and Sen. John McCain in Stephens Auditorium for a live broadcast of "Hardball" Oct.
 18.

-Two ISU students receive World Food Prize awards
+Two ISU students to receive World Food Prize awards

-Two Iowa State University students received World Food Prize awards for their work as Borlaug-Ruan International Interns in the summer of 2005.
+Two Iowa State University students will be presented World Food Prize awards for their work as Borlaug-Ruan International Interns in the summer of 2005.

 ISU dining director named